dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

-1. Lastly, since I am a [Neovim](https://neovim.io) user therefore, I am obligated to say this; You might want to use [nvim-parinfer](https://github.com/gpanders/nvim-parinfer) by [gpanders](https://github.com/gpanders) instead of the Vim version as this one is written in pure Lua which is generally faster than VimL, albeit a bit underdeveloped.
+1. Lastly, since I am a [Neovim](https://neovim.io) user therefore, I am obligated to say this; You might want to use [nvim-parinfer](https://github.com/gpanders/nvim-parinfer) by [gpanders](https://github.com/gpanders) instead of the Vim version as this one is written in pure Lua and is generally faster than VimL, albeit a bit underdeveloped.
 {{< /admonition >}}

 #### Defining A Window

 A window is a box that stores things.
 In this case the "things" are known as widgets (and no, windows are not widgets).
-Eww states that a window can only house one widget.
+EWW states that a window can only house one widget.
 Now, a said widget may be a `box` which has the ability to house multiple widgets, e.g. a `label` which will display a text as later explained in the [Widgets That We Will Need]({{< ref "#widgets-that-we-will-need" >}})